ZubairL/Airline-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis for Airlines
- Our team project consisted of analyzing the sentiment of airline tweets.
+This project consisted of analyzing the sentiment of airline tweets.
 This was accomplished by creating models that were trained on tweets, which were then used to predict the sentiment of a tweet.
-We employed several models, including SVM, Random Forest, Naive Bayes, and logistic regression.
+Several models were employed, including SVM, Random Forest, Naive Bayes, and logistic regression.
 The model with the highest k-fold accuracy was chosen for the final analysis.

 ## Data
 The data set used for analysis (training/testing models) can be found on kaggle: https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment